ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### LAST_USED_HOST_NO

-This is the most recently used remote server number, and corresponds to a HOST_NO in the SYS_REPL_HOSTS_ meta table.
+This is the number of the most recently used remote server, and corresponds to a HOST_NO in the SYS_REPL_HOSTS_ meta table.

 ##### HOST_COUNT